 Creditors are usually willing to support a CVA - even though they’re unlikely to recover all that they are owed - as opposed to alternative solutions such as company liquidation which would see them receive significantly less.

-Once CVA terms have been agreed by creditors, existing contractual terms are changed to reflect the terms of the CVA.
+Once CVA terms have been agreed by creditors, existing contractual payment terms are changed to reflect the terms of the CVA.
 Agreements are usually reached in situations where creditors stand to gain more by taking this route, rather than forcing a company into liquidation; an added benefit for them being the potential of trading with a viable customer in the future.